dojot/dojot/api-gateway/kong/examples/README.md

 ### User settings depends on ‘Role settings’

-Users in the right sidebar:
+Users in the left sidebar:

 - I created a new user with username `admin` that will have *role*  `admin`
   - Enable the `Email Verified` option (for local testing only)
   - Go to the `Credentials` tab
-    - Define a password and confirm it in `Password` and`Password Confirmation`, in the example the password `user` is used (Only for local testing)
+    - Define a password and confirm it in `Password` and`Password Confirmation`, in the example the password `admin` is used (Only for local testing)
     - Disable the `Temporary` option (for local testing only)
   - Go to the `Role Mappings` tab
     - In `Available Roles` select `admin` and `Add selected`, so that `admin` will be listed in `Associated Roles`.